saurabh2mishra/airflow-chesdata-analysis/README.md

 Before we start writing our DAG and scripts we must follow the standard folder strcuture to organize our code base.
 This is the stanard way to organize our code base.

-Folder structures are followed from this [stackoverflow link](https://stackoverflow.com/questions/44424473/airflow-structure-organization-of-dags-and-tasks).
-This is what developers suggest and follow, but it's not mandatory to stick with the same.
-But the idea is to have an organised way to keep the dag and scripts followed and understandable by others.

 ```tree
 ───dags